utkarshofc/utkarsh-repo/README.md

 # utkarsh-repo
-This is my first Git Repository
+This is a table tennis score keeper.